Jagdish Sharma

 Dr. Jagdish Sharma (born 1 October 1950) is an Indian politician.
 He was a vice president of the Hindustani Awam Morcha, a political party.
 His wife Shanti Sharma was MLA from Ghosi.
-His son Rahul Kumar from Janata Dal (United) the party which has served in defence ministry of India became MLA from Ghosi constituency.
+His son Rahul Kumar became MLA from Ghosi constituency.
 After being found guilty in criminal conspiracy to save bureaucrats involved in Fodder Scam, Sharma was sentenced to four years rigorous imprisonment and disqualified as an MP along with RJD Supremo Lalu Prasad Yadav.

 Political career

 Sharma entered in politics with the Bihar Movement, also known as JP Movement, led by Jayaprakash Narayan in 1974.